 Jewish Studies at UW–Madison is a vibrant, interdisciplinary program that allows you to study Jewish civilization from a variety of perspectives: historical, literary, religious, sociological, and political.
-Our faculty and courses are drawn from over a dozen different departments on campus, including Hebrew & Semitic Studies, Sociology, History, Art, Music, Philosophy, Political Science, Law, and Education.
-We welcome all students to consider a Jewish Studies major or certificate, regardless of your background or previous study.
+Our faculty and courses are drawn from over a dozen different departments on campus, including Art, Classical and Near Eastern Studies, Education, History, Law, Music, Philosophy, Political Science, Slavic Studies, and Sociology.
+We encourage all students to consider a Jewish Studies major or certificate, regardless of your background or previous study.

 What are the requirements for the Jewish Studies major and certificate?

 Both programs are interdisciplinary in nature and require you to take courses in a variety of subject areas, including Hebrew language, literature, history, social sciences, and the arts.
-If you are a Jewish Studies major, you are also required to take part in a capstone course and directed reading with a faculty member of your choice.
-We also offer a separate track in Education and Jewish Studies.
 The Jewish Studies major requires a total of 31 credits; the Jewish Studies certificate requires 21 credits.

 Can I do a double major?

 Absolutely.
 A Jewish Studies major (or certificate) can be an excellent complement to any number of subject areas.
-Jewish Studies students most commonly double major with Hebrew & Semitic Studies, History, Political Science, Religious Studies, Journalism, and International Relations.
-We also have students studying Business, Social Work, Biology, and Zoology.
+Jewish Studies students most commonly double major with Classical and Near Eastern Studies, History, Political Science, Religious Studies, Journalism, and International Relations.
+We also have students in pre-business, pre-law, and STEM fields.

 How does study abroad work with Jewish Studies?